Shahid0143/Weather-app-rn/README.md

 User-friendly Interface: Intuitive design for a seamless user experience.
 Getting Started
-To run the project locally, follow these steps:</h4>
+To run the project locally, follow these steps:

 cd weather-app
 Install Dependencies:</h4>